justinorringer/insights-storage-broker/README.md

 # Insights Storage Broker

 The Insights Storage Broker microservice handles interaction between the platform and remote stores for storage of payloads that pass through the platform.
-It also supports the legacy `platform.upload.available` topic by reproducing messages from `platform.inventory.host-egress` to announce new payloads.

 ## How it Works